2023 Best Value Allied Health Professions Undergraduate Certificate Schools in Kentucky

 The average tuition and fees for an in-state undergraduate at SCC are $4,560 a year.

-In-state tuition fees for undergraduate students at ACTC are $4,560 per year.
+ACTC undergraduate students pay an average of $4,560 in in-state tuition and fees each year.
 The average amount in student loans that allied health majors at ACTC take out while working on their Undergraduate Certificate is $11,504.

-Owensboro Community and Technical College landed the #6 spot in the 2023 rankings for the best value undergraduate certificate allied health professions programs.
+With a ranking of #6, Owensboro Community and Technical College did quite well on this year’s best value schools for allied health professions students working on their undergraduate certificate.
 Owensboro Community and Technical College is a small public school located in the rural area of Owensboro.

 Owensboro Community and Technical College undergraduate students pay an average of $4,560 in in-state tuition and fees each year.
 On average, allied health graduates from Owensboro Community and Technical College take out $10,272 in student loans while working on their Undergraduate Certificate.